segf00lt/website/content/blog/inevitability.md

 Or even better, _a microprocessor factory_.
 A few groups of Taiwanese might be able to, anyone else?
 China?
 The EU?
 What happens when this China VS Taiwan situation doesn't go how everyone expects it to?
-Hypothetical &ldquo;We're all screwed&rdquo; scenario: Shenzhen HiSilicon 1-up's TSMC, and Whinnie the Pooh promptly carpet bombs Taiwan into submission. _Can you build a microprocessor?_
+Hypothetical &ldquo;We're all screwed&rdquo; scenario: Shenzhen HiSilicon 1-up's TSMC, and Winnie the Pooh promptly carpet bombs Taiwan into submission. _Can you build a microprocessor?_

 It's not just that you and most of the world can't, _a microprocessor can't build a microprocessor_.
-Genie's may be beholden to their masters but they are independent beings, and behave as such.
-This isn't the case with our machines&#8212;we aren't looking at a genie, we aren't even looking at a puppy dog.
+Our machines are far from being independent organisms&#8212;we aren't looking at a genie, we aren't even looking at a puppy dog.

 Conscious of your inability to craft toilet paper, are you anywhere near as certain that _the singularity is near_?
 Or that it's somehow inevitable?
-The toilet paper question is meant to reveal that out tech depends on industry, and industry along with most of contemporary civilization is an uncountably large, interdependent graph&#8212;cloud doesn't even come close, try galactic nebula&#8212;and not only is it complex, it's **fragile**.
+The toilet paper question is meant to reveal that out tech depends on industry, and industry along with most of contemporary civilization is an ridiculously large, interdependent graph&#8212;cloud doesn't even come close, try galactic nebula&#8212;and as a result of this interdependence, **it is fragile**.

 [Bronze Age Collapse](https://youtu.be/watch?v=bRcu-ysocX4) anyone?
 Who's to say that before someone solves the
 [Hutter Prize](https://en.wikipedia.org/wiki/Hutter_Prize),
-everyone who knows how to make chips doesn't pass the knowledge on to the next generation and every processor beyond that point has more and more strange esoteric faults?
+everyone who knows how to make chips doesn't pass the knowledge on, and every processor beyond that point has more and more strange esoteric faults?
 It wouldn't be the [first time](https://www.sigmicro.org/media/oralhistories/colwell.pdf) (see page 68 of 164, the section on Multiflow).